Wind turbine design: Structural Health Monitoring and Fault Prediction

+During wind turbine blade dynamic testing, blades undergo continuous motion under external forces.
+By combining global reference data from high-precision IMUs with local measurements from low-precision IMUs, multi-node data fusion is achieved through a federated Kalman filter.
+This enables precise perception of the blade's flexural attitude and position in three-dimensional space.

+Simulation results show that the fusion algorithm effectively reduces the measurement errors of low-precision IMUs, significantly decreasing the relative position and attitude errors of local blade nodes while maintaining the accuracy of high-precision IMU nodes.
+Particularly for complex motions at the blade's middle and tip, the fusion algorithm demonstrates strong robustness and accuracy.

+Hub design

 In simple designs, the blades are directly bolted to the hub and are unable to pitch, which leads to aerodynamic stall above certain windspeeds.
 In more sophisticated designs, they are bolted to the pitch bearing, which adjusts their angle of attack with the help of a pitch system according to the wind speed.
 Pitch control is performed by hydraulic or electric systems (battery or ultracapacitor).
 The pitch bearing is bolted to the hub.
-The hub is fixed to the rotor shaft which drives the generator directly or through a gearbox.
+The hub is fixed to the rotor shaft, which drives the generator directly or through a gearbox.